my-yangj/logik/README.md

 # logik
-logik maintains a group of scripts to build HDL design with cmake.
+logik maintains a group of scripts to build HDL design with cmake? meson?.
 The compiled model is for simulation on simulator or on fpga. logik includes h/w verification components,
 - systemc based simulation core libraries,
 - BFM (drivers and monitors) to connect with hw,